firebase/genkit/docs/rag.md

 );
 ```

-(`extendPrompt` and `rerank` is something you would have to implement yourself, currently not provided by the framework)
+(`extendPrompt` and `rerank` is something you would have to implement yourself,
+not provided by the framework)

 And then you can just swap out your retriever: